BattleFishManMc/paper-troubleshoot/README.md

 ```

 You can try and calculate the amount of TNT active at a given time during your world eating and
-set a max value slightly above this, or if you don't care, you can set this absurdly high.
+set a max value slightly above this, or alternatively, you can set this absurdly high.

-Unfortunately Spigot does not offer a value that outright disables this.
+_Unfortunately Spigot does not offer a value that outright disables this._

 ### Items